simplicitesoftware/documentation/docs/documentation/devops/java-project.md

 After this synchronization is done, the typical sequence for upgrading your instance is:

 1. Make a **full backup** of your instance and of its data (database and documents)
-2. Update the technical platform components (JVM, application server, RDBMS, ...) to their appropriate **up-to-date** versions (please refer to [this document](/lesson/docs/compatibility) for details on approriate components versions for your Simplicit&eacute;&reg; version
+2. Update the technical platform components (JVM, application server, RDBMS, ...) to their appropriate **up-to-date** versions (please refer to [this document]/docs/compatibility for details on approriate components versions for your Simplicité version
 3. Start your application server and apply system patches using `ant apply[current]systempatches`
 4. Stop your application server and upgrade the application package using `ant deploy`
 5. Restart your application server